 For the Music Fan

 You wanted to be the next big music star, but that hasn’t quite worked out yet.
 Or maybe you can’t carry a tune or actually play a note yourself, but music is still your big passion and a hugely important part of your life.
 The simple fact is that you don’t need to be an amazing singer or a guitar virtuoso to make money from a passion for music.
+There is a booming release of music and an increasing career of artists.
+With that, artists constantly find ways to be recognized and heard in a digital landscape.

 How is that possible?
 In lots of different ways.
 You could start a website or blog about your favourite bands or artists (people are always looking for any kind of scoop they can find about their favourite artists, even if it’s just who they are dating or what their dog looks like).
 Or you can open an online shop for cat portrait painting or other artwork and promote them.
 You could also create a ‘what’s on’ listing site for your area so that people know just when their favourite music artists are coming to town.
 You can monetize these kinds of sites not just using traditional ads from Google or Bing but by adding an Amazon store (they’re free) that offers ‘band merch’, something that is really, really big business right now.